 Dessert dishes, such as the simple ice cream scoop can be glamourised and made appealing by the addition of a couple of small petals or flowers.

-Pansies, snapdragons, cornflowers, impatiens, marigolds, and little miniature roses (which are one of my most favourites) are some flowers that I have in my garden.
+Decorate dessert plates of mousse, yogurt or cheesecakes with Pansies, snapdragons, cornflowers, impatiens, marigolds, and little miniature roses (which are one of my most favourites) are some flowers that I have in my garden.
 These are fabulous on cakes and desserts

-Get creative and try doing some edible art!
+Get Creative and try doing some Edible Art!

-If you’re entertaining, doing some simple edible art will get a wow factor reaction from your guests?
+If you’re entertaining, doing some simple edible art will get a wow factor reaction from your guests!